dsccommunity/SharePointDsc/README.md

  * Aligned testing to common DSC resource test module
  * Fixed bug in the xSPWebApplication which prevented a web application from being created in an existing application pool
  * Updated xSPInstallPrereqs to align with SharePoint 2016 RTM changes
+ * Fixed bug in xSPWebAppGeneralSettings that prevented setting a security validation timeout value

 ### 0.12.0.0